 2. Use the ssh-copy-id script to copy the local public key to the remote user:

 Make sure you just copy the .pub file.
-The -p 3000 is only necessary if you are using a non-standard ssh port.
+An option to use a different SSH port is -p port_number.
+This is ONLY necessary if you are not using the standard port, 22.

 3. Then try logging into the remote machine - you shouldn't be asked for a password!